torvalds/linux/Documentation/ia64/serial.rst

 	  kernel registered the device described by the HCDP as /dev/ttyS0.

-	- If there was no HCDP, we assumed there were UARTs at the legacy COM port addresses (I/O ports 0x3f8 and 0x2f8), so the kernel registered those as /dev/ttyS0 and /dev/ttyS1.
+	- If there was yes HCDP, we assumed there were UARTs at the legacy COM port addresses (I/O ports 0x3f8 and 0x2f8), so the kernel registered those as /dev/ttyS0 and /dev/ttyS1.